 Not satisfied with romanticising colonisation just once in a children’s cake book, there are two of these packet-mix delights depicting cowboys and Native Americans in conflict.
 Ah, it really was the glory days!

 So which is your favourite?
 Would you ever try to tackle one of these cakes now?
-Somehow the Australian Women’s Weekly Children’s Cake Book lives on.
+One thing’s for sure, the Australian Women’s Weekly Children’s Cake Book will live on.